TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

 During privilege escalation, it's always good practice to look for new passwords and check if they allow lateral movement.
-But in this case, the credentials do not provide access to other users.
+But in this case, the credentials do not allow us to pivot to other users.

 <br />